joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/handling-database-errors.md

 must be distinct.

 Primary key constraint
-In terms of the data that a constraint allows and doesn’t allow, a primary key constraint is identical to a unique constraint.
+In terms of the data that a constraint allows and doesn't allow, a primary key constraint is identical to a unique constraint.

 Not null constraint